Szhenger/simple-feed/README.md

-# SimpleFeed: A Minimal Web Feed
+# SimpleFeed: A Distributed Web Feed

 This is **SimpleFeed**, a minimal RSS reader built with Python and Django that allows users to subscribe and manage custom web feeds.
 Users can explore, organize, and archive their favorite feeds—all from a clean web interface with automatic daily updates.